Between 1 April 2019 and 31 March 2020, total income grew to £18.0 million, up from £13.2 million in 2018/19.

 *Projects funded through grants, donations and other income included: Transition Pathway Initiative, Driving Forward TCFD Implementation, A Legal Framework for Impact, Building RI Market in China, Climate Action100+, Investor Initiative for Sustainable Forests, IPR Phase 2

 All signatories pay annual fees, based on their total assets under management or, for service providers, number of employees.
 In 2019/20, income from new and existing signatories came to £14.1 million, up from £11.4 million in 2018/19.

-Asset owners headquartered in a country classified by the IMF as an emerging market or developing economy are entitled to apply for a fee discount.
-The PRI will bill service providers based on only their investment staff, where that service provider has distinct divisions that provide distinct services.
-If one of those divisions provides a service that is not relevant to investors (and therefore the principles), this division will be excluded from the fee calculation.
+Asset owners headquartered in a country classified by the IMF as an emerging market or developing economy are entitled1 to apply for a fee discount.
+We will bill service providers based on only their investment staff, where that service provider has distinct divisions that provide distinct services.
+If one of those divisions provides a service that is not relevant to investors (and therefore the Principles), this division will be excluded from the fee calculation.

 |Account Name||HQ Country||Signatory Category|

 |Afore Profuturo||Mexico||Asset Owner|